amcneil36/amcneil36.github.io/blogs/defect-management-recommendations.md

 This approach is a bit more complicated to implement than the previous approach because the product owner has many judgement calls to make about whether or not to add medium priority defects to the sprint.
 The product owner also has to prioritize between defects and enhancements here unlike in the approach above.
 The benefit we see with this approach is that we are more likely to be working on higher priority items at any point in time.
 This comes at the expense of having a tougher time keeping velocity consistent.

 #### Whole team does Kanban!
+We could do away with sprints completely and just do Kanban.
+Whenever a defect comes in, the product owner doesn't have to make any judgement call about whether or not to pull it into the sprint.
+The product owner just has to look at the product backlog and prioritize defects.

 	• Fully allocate 1 or 2 people to support every sprint where they will do support no matter what ○ Predictable velocity but might cause someone to be working on a lower priority item than the feature